Zeno of Citium: Physics

 The universe, in Zeno's view, is God: a divine reasoning entity, where all the parts belong to the whole.
 Into this pantheistic system he incorporated the physics of Heraclitus; the universe contains a divine artisan-fire, which foresees everything, and extending throughout the universe, must produce everything:

 Zeno, then, defines nature by saying that it is artistically working fire, which advances by fixed methods to creation.
 For he maintains that it is the main function of art to create and produce and that what the hand accomplishes in the productions of the arts we employ, is accomplished much more artistically by nature, that is, as I said, by artistically working fire, which is the master of the other arts.

 This divine fire, or aether, is the basis for all activity in the universe, operating on otherwise passive matter, which neither increases nor diminishes itself.
 The primary substance in the universe comes from fire, passes through the stage of air, and then becomes water: the thicker portion becoming earth, and the thinner portion becoming air again, and then rarefying back into fire.
 Individual souls are part of the same fire as the world-soul of the universe.
 Following Heraclitus, Zeno adopted the view that the universe underwent regular cycles of formation and destruction.

 The nature of the universe is such that it accomplishes what is right and prevents the opposite, and is identified with unconditional Fate, while allowing it the free-will attributed to it.
+According to Zeno's beliefs, "[t]rue happiness" can only be found by obeying natural laws and living in tune with the course of fate.